josh-hemphill/node-deno-template/.github/CONTRIBUTING.md

 ### Reporting bugs

-This section guides you through submitting a bug report for Subslate.
+This section guides you through submitting a bug report for node-deno-template.
 Following these guidelines helps maintainers and the community understand your report 📝, reproduce the behavior 💻, and find related reports 🔎.

 Before creating bug reports, please check [this list](#before-submitting-a-bug-report) as you might find out that you don't need to create one.
 When you are creating a bug report, please [include as many details as possible](#how-do-i-submit-a-good-bug-report).
-Fill out [the required template](https://github.com/josh-hemphill/subslate/.github/.github/ISSUE_TEMPLATE/bug_report.md), the information it asks for helps us resolve issues faster.
+Fill out [the required template](https://github.com/josh-hemphill/node-deno-template/.github/.github/ISSUE_TEMPLATE/bug_report.md), the information it asks for helps us resolve issues faster.

 #### Before Submitting A Bug Report

-  - **Determine** the error or issue happens inside subslate code, and is not an expected error in response to user input.
+  - **Determine** the error or issue happens inside node-deno-template code, and is not an expected error in response to user input.
-  - **Perform** a [cursory search](https://github.com/issues?utf8=✓&q=is%3Aissue+repo%3Ajosh-hemphill/subslate+label%3Abug) to see if the problem has already been reported.
+  - **Perform** a [cursory search](https://github.com/issues?utf8=✓&q=is%3Aissue+repo%3Ajosh-hemphill/node-deno-template+label%3Abug) to see if the problem has already been reported.
 If it has and the issue is still open, add a comment to the existing issue instead of opening a new one.

 #### How Do I Submit A (Good) Bug Report?

 Explain the problem and include additional details to help maintainers reproduce the problem:

   - **Use a clear and descriptive title** for the issue to identify the problem.
   - **Describe the exact steps which reproduce the problem** in as many details as possible.
-For example, start by explaining how you invoked subslate, e.g. which function exactly you used, or how you imported it otherwise.
+For example, start by explaining how you invoked node-deno-template, e.g. which function exactly you used, or how you imported it otherwise.
 When listing steps, **don't just say what you did, but explain how you did it**.
-For example, if you used an internal function, don't just say you used it, provide what data you passed it, and if/how it was passed back into other subslate functions.
+For example, if you used an internal function, don't just say you used it, provide what data you passed it, and if/how it was passed back into other node-deno-template functions.
   - **Provide specific examples to demonstrate the steps**.
 Include links to files or GitHub projects, or copy/pasteable snippets, which you use in those examples.
 If you're providing snippets in the issue, use [Markdown code blocks](https://help.github.com/articles/markdown-basics/#multiple-lines).
   - **Describe the behavior you observed after following the steps** and point out what exactly is the problem with that behavior.
   - **Explain which behavior you expected to see instead and why.**
-  - **If you're reporting that Subslate errored out**, provide the whole stack trace in the issue in a [code block](https://help.github.com/articles/markdown-basics/#multiple-lines), a [file attachment](https://help.github.com/articles/file-attachments-on-issues-and-pull-requests/), or put it in a [gist](https://gist.github.com/) and provide link to that gist.
+  - **If you're reporting that node-deno-template errored out**, provide the whole stack trace in the issue in a [code block](https://help.github.com/articles/markdown-basics/#multiple-lines), a [file attachment](https://help.github.com/articles/file-attachments-on-issues-and-pull-requests/), or put it in a [gist](https://gist.github.com/) and provide link to that gist.
   - **If the problem is related to performance or memory**, include a benchmark link with your report.
   - **If the problem wasn't triggered by a specific action**, describe what you were doing before the problem happened and share more information using the guidelines below.